 Our online calculators are the same ones used by thousands of attorneys, mediators, and financial planners in our 22 states (*), and some or all judges and magistrates in 6 states (**).

 And, as we said above, hundreds of thousands of couples have used the Family Law Software child support guideline calculators to calculate their child support amounts.

-We are making these calculators available for free partly as a public service; partly as a promotion for our professionals (we invite you to hire a professional who uses our software); and partly as a promotion for our Personal Edition divorce calculators.
+We are making the free version available partly as a public service; partly as a promotion for our professionals (we invite you to hire a professional who uses a professional edition of Family Law Software); and partly as a promotion for the paid version of the Divorce Financial Planner.

 Our free child support calculator data and access are protected by the same security measures that guard our professional and judicial sites.
 We use https and TSL security and a host of other measures to keep your data safe.

-(*) Calculators are available for: California, Connecticut, Colorado, Florida, Georgia, Illinois, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nevada, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, Texas, Virginia, and Washington.
+(*) Calculations are available for: California, Connecticut, Colorado, Florida, Georgia, Illinois, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nevada, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, Texas, Virginia, and Washington.

 (**) At least some judges and magistrates use Family Law Software for official child support calculations in Connecticut, Colorado, Florida, Illinois, New York, Ohio and Pennsylvania.
 Some judges use other calculators.
 If you live in one of those states, we do not promise that your judge will be using our calculator, only that some judges in your state are using it.
 But in terms of both number of attorneys and number of judges using our calculators nationwide, no other software comes close.